Abara

 Dear Friends,

-Your gift whether small or large has an immediate impact on both sides of the border, so from our hearts to yours, we thank you for sharing, for giving, and for participating along with us.
+Thank you for giving, sharing, and for participating along with us.
 If you have any questions, simply reply to info@abara.org

 Abara.org